 The commands use the actual build.xml/Makefile/pom.xml files from the projects, but in general do not use the scripts or jar files checked into CVS/SVN.
 Instead, Gump tries to play several tricks in order to ensure that Gump's versions of files are used.

 In order to really build against the latest versions of everything, Gump will need support from the build process, the build tool or has to find its way around the build tool.

 The Apache HTTPd builds are an example for a build process that supports Gump.
 HTTPd needs APR and Gump can provide the path to the freshly built APR files as command line options to the buildconf and/or configure scripts.

-To quote Ant:
+To quote Ant manual:

 Only the system classpath is used and classpaths specified in build files, etc are ignored.
 This situation could be considered as the person running the build file knows more about the environment than the person writing the build file.

 Note that Gump uses the lastest version of Ant (from tip of master branch in their Git repository) when building Ant projects.